garfix/nli-go/doc/manual/knowledge-engineer/quantification.md

 When is this sentence true?
 In order to answer this we distinguish between "all red balls" (the _quantification_) and "fall from the table" (the _scope_).
 In order to determine if the sentence is true, we must go through all entities E that are "red balls", and we will find a set of identifiers for these red balls.
 This set of (unique) identifiers we call the _range_.
 The range may have 3 values (let's call this `Range`).
 Now we try the scope for each of these values.
 Ball `1`, did it fall from the table?
 Yes.
 Ball `2`, did it fall from the table?
 No. Ball `3`?
 Yes, it did.
 We found that 2 red balls actually fell from the table (call it `Result`).
 Now we can answer the question, as _all_ simply means: `equals(Result, Range)`.
 This returns the empty set, so that means: No.

-"all" is actually one of the few quantifiers that requies two numbers.
+"all" is actually one of the few quantifiers that requires two numbers.
 Most quantifiers just use a single value (`Result`).
 They don't care how many entities where in the range, as long as a specific number made it into the result.
 An example is:

     Did at least two red balls fall from the table?